apache/struts-site/source/announce.md

 The framework is designed to streamline the full development cycle, from building, to deploying, to maintaining applications over time.

-This release addresses two potential security vulnerabilities:
+This release addresses these potential security vulnerabilities:

   - [S2-035](/docs/s2-035.html)
     Action name clean up is error prone